Matchup: Cleveland Browns vs. Cincinnati Bengals

 Spread: Bengals -5.5

 The Cleveland Browns are miraculously just a game and a half back of the lead in the AFC North.
-They can seize control of the division if they can finish up a season sweep of the Cincinnati Bengals on Sunday afternoon in the Queen City.
+The Cleveland Browns can seize control of the division if they can finish up a season sweep of the Cincinnati Bengals on Sunday afternoon in the Queen City.

 Cleveland was supposed to be dead in the water this year after.
 They traded away RB Trent Richardson, and they benched QB Brandon Weeden not just once, but twice.
 Now, it’s QB Jason Campbell who is running the show, and he is running it quite effectively.
 He’s got five TD passes without throwing a pick, and the truth of the matter is that he might be resurrecting his career.
 RB Willis McGahee is still having a tough time running the ball, and there really isn’t a man on this team that has turned into an elite receiver either.
 Cleveland doesn’t have a man with more than two picks or a man with more than four sacks.
 So how in the heck is it still fighting for its playoff life?
 This defense might not have flashy numbers, but it is getting the job done.
 The club quietly ranks fifth in the league in total defense at 315.7 yards per game and is 11th in scoring at 21.9 points per game.